-Access to campus buildings is limited to faculty, staff, students, guests and visitors who are conducting official college business.
+Access at the Brooklyn College campus buildings is limited to faculty, staff, students, guests and visitors who are conducting official college business.
 When entering upon campus grounds, all faculty, staff and students are required to display their college identification card.
 Members of the campus community are encouraged to wear their ID cards while on campus and all persons on campus when it is closed are required to wear their photo ID cards.
 ID Cards are the property of Brooklyn College.